 Who needs electricity or candles when the sun can do all the work?
 Outdoor solar-powered lights have come a long way in the past few years, with the latest good-quality designs providing a strong glow.

 Here, a simple solar light fixture positioned next to a cozy dining spot will do all the hard work come evening.

 2. Use solar lighting to illuminate a fence

 If you don’t have a power point for mains electricity outdoors, solar-powered lights can be used instead.
-They look pretty and are versatile as you’re not dependent on a cable to the mains power supply.
+They look pretty and are a versatile option that will fit with most garden ideas, as you’re not dependent on a cable to the mains power supply.
 However, they don’t throw much real light and only last as long as the sunlight charge.

-However, they brilliant as fairy lights for covering fences, screens or shrubs with glow-worm glamor and some of the larger strings of lights with colorful ornamental shades make lovely swags around patios or pergolas.
+Fairy lights are brilliant for covering fences, screens or shrubs with glow-worm glamor and some of the larger strings of lights with colorful ornamental shades make lovely swags around pergolas or pretty patio lighting ideas.